 Following your feedback from the Summer CPD live webinars, we are launching a new programme of CPD for the 2020/21 academic year.
-This will include a suite of two-hour webinars - including age-specific topics - plus our Forging New Connections conference series, with keynote speakers and a choice of practical workshop sessions.
+This will include a suite of two-hour webinars – including age-specific topics – run by Thrive trainers plus live webinars from our Forging New Connections keynote speakers.

 To maintain your Licensed Practitioner status you need to achieve 10 CPD points, as in previous years.
-The webinars will be worth 5 CPD points each and attendance at a Forging New Connections conference will be worth 10 CPD points.
-You can choose any two (or more) of the webinars and/or attend one of the conferences.
+Each webinar will be worth 5 CPD points, and you can choose to join any two (or more) of the following sessions.

 New CPD topics for 2020/21:

-- Developing a Relational Policy – using the rupture-repair cycle to support behaviour
+- Developing a Relational Policy – using the Relate-Rupture-Repair cycle to support behaviour

 - Bridging the Gap – further supporting children with individual action plans with right-time learning